espruino/BangleApps/apps/regattatimer/README.md

 Report bugs or request a feature at [github.com/naden](https://github.com/naden)

 ## Roadmap
-* adding a seconds coundown layout to mimic a classic regatta chronograph
+* add a seconds coundown layout to mimic a classic regatta chronograph
+* add recording of gps course and race time

 ## Created by